CHOLESTEROL AND YOUR HEART

 © August 2018, L.D.
 Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Medical authorities continue to recommend cholesterol-lowering drugs and low-fat diets to reduce an elevated serum cholesterol level.
-However, my experience is:
+Medical authorities continue to recommend toxic cholesterol-lowering drugs and low-fat diets to reduce an elevated serum cholesterol level.
+However, our experience is:

-1. Lowering cholesterol is often easy using a much safer and health-building nutritional balancing program instead of taking risky drugs and following unbalanced diets.
+1. Lowering cholesterol is often easy using a much safer and health-building development program instead of taking risky drugs and following unbalanced diets.
 Simply cutting fat out of your diet if cholesterol is elevated is not healthful, and often doesn’t work that well.

 2. The statin drugs are quite toxic and dangerous.
 Their side effects include heart attacks, muscle weakness, and more.

 Natural products such as chromium and red rice yeast can do the same thing without the side effects.

 If you feel you must take a statin drug, you must also take about 300 mg of coenzyme-Q-10 to prevent serious side effects of these drugs.